ISCOUTB/ArcSoft2p2019/middleware/WebApplication1/README.md

                  select t;
 ```
 ## How it works
-We consult the user to the API, after this when we get it we store the information in the database and return it to the Dashboard in the following way:
+We check the user that the dashboard ask for, in the cache(Database), if it is on the cache, we send back the data, if not, we ask to the API, after this when we get it we store the information in the database and return it to the Dashboard in the following way:

 ### Communication route with Dashboard
 ```